nicooga/rat_deployer/README.md

   - docker-compose
   - docker-machine

-It is not very flexible and it is untested.
+It is not very flexible and it is **untested**.
 I wrote this to avoid running a bunch of time consuming commands in a row.

 ![rat](http://mauveart.esy.es/img/rats/1_big.jpg)